-12 Proven Local SEO Tips to Dominate the SERPs and Map Pack
+12 Proven Local SEO Tips To Dominate The SERPs And Map Pack

 That’s why you should absolutely implement structured data types like local business, geocoordinates, postal address, and reviews to help improve performance.

-Tap Into Google My Business & Optimize for It
+3. Tap Into Google Business Profile & Optimize for It

-If you are not using and optimizing your Google My Business profile, you’re missing out on a tremendous opportunity to get your products and services visible where it matters the most.
+If you are not using and optimizing your Google Business Profile, you’re missing out on a tremendous opportunity to get your products and services visible where it matters the most.

-When optimizing for Google My Business, make sure you fill out all the information you can including, photos, menu items, descriptions, and service lines.
+When optimizing for Google Business Profile, ensure you fill out all the information you can, including photos, menu items, descriptions, and service lines.

+High-quality photo content, in particular, can increase user engagement with your listing.

+It is best practice to add new photo content consistently and include images of the interior and exterior (including business signage), as well as photos covering the categories that are associated with your business type (rooms for hotels, food and drink for restaurants, products for retail, etc.).

+In addition to high-quality photo content, you can also include short video content on your listing that will appear with your other photo content or can be included in your Google posts.

+You will want to be sure to follow Google’s guidelines when adding photo and video content.

-I have seen a lot of brands not take advantage of listing their businesses in the right categories.
+I have seen many brands not take advantage of listing their businesses in the right categories.

-If you are a pizzeria, for example, you can list your business in both restaurants and dining.
+If you are a pizzeria, you can list your business in restaurants and dining.

+Restaurants can optimize for a specific cuisine type, and Google constantly adds new categories.

+It is always a good idea to check to see if a new category can be utilized by your business listing to stay ahead of your competition.

 This is one of the most important aspects of local search optimization, so take the time to fill out menu information, description, etc.